adrian-rosario/react-udemy/README.md

 - 21 **animating** &mdash; using Framer Motion, exploring `initial={}` `animate={}` and `exit={}`[^33], `whileHover={}`[^34], `staggerChildren`[^35], `<AnimatePresence>` to animate items being removed from the view[^36], `layout` property to combine animations[^37], navigation highlight animation using `layoutId`[^38], `key` to re-trigger transition animation when data changes[^38], parallax/`scrollY` animations[^39]

+- 22 **patterns** &mdash; building an accordion Compound Component [^40], passing a function as a value to the `children` prop in order to use Render Props for a search results component[^41], debouncing example (instead of immediately querying, putting a timeout on a search query...the idea being to give the user time to stop typing)[^42]

 [^1]: placepicker, `useDateFetch.js`
 [^2]: placepicker, `AvailablePlaces.jsx`
 [^3]: validations, `LoginUsingState.jsx`